mattcosta617/Final_project/README.md

     - Edit/Delete company comments<br>
     - Link the API from Linkedin if worth while or just add the link from linkedin<br>
     - Maybe get the github API? <br>
+2) Fix the hobbies and education sections:
+    - Make it so that it holds more than one slot per person -Give the education a school header and a description base -Maybe find some sort of all schools api? <-- Would be pretty awesome

 DONE BY WEDNESDAY AUGUST 26, 2020 **8PM**<br>